 And there’s more.
 It can detect the “gettext” strings automatically and generate their translations.

-By the time you end up configuring Weglot, you’ll see that your WooCommerce store, along with the checkout experience, has already been translated with a first layer of machine translation.
+By the time you end up configuring Weglot, you’ll see that your WooCommerce store, along with the checkout experience, has already been translated with a first layer of machine translation from leading providers such as DeepL.

 For the parts which require human translation, e.g. you may want to give special attention to your homepage, you can navigate to the Weglot dashboard to make manual edits to your automated translations.
 The best part is you can do all of this without touching wp-content or downloading any files.